NLnetLabs/kmip2pkcs11/README.md

 - [kmip-ttlv](https://crates.io/crates/kmip-ttlv)
 - [cryptoki](https://crates.io/crates/cryptoki)

+The code of the [keyls](https://github.com/ximon18/keyls) served as a very useful starting point as it already supported both KMIP and PKCS#11 albeit only as a client and not as a server.

 # Prerequisites

 - A TLS certificate and key such as the example ones available here: https://github.com/rustls/hyper-rustls/blob/main/examples/.
 Note: This application may be updated in future to use a pre-shared key approach instead.